zachmccabe/zachmccabe.github.io/about.md

 ---

 <span class="lede">Hi, it's Zach.
-I make weird stuff for my friends and post it on the web.</span>
+I make stuff for my friends and post it on the web.</span>

 Take a peak at my ongoing project, [Laughing Lost in Briars.]